Updated August 10, 2023

 Large companies (and by that, we mean 1000 employees and above) typically get over 27% of their hiring needs filled through employee referrals definition.
 It’s kind of a big deal!
 Hence attack this chunk before approaching smaller companies’ employee referrals.

 The exception to this rule would be for niche-market roles.
-If you come with some ultra-special skill in short supply in the market, then approaching small companies or even start-ups is a better choice for you.
+If you come with some ultra-special skill in short supply in the market, approaching small companies or start-ups is a better choice.
 They can offer you more freedom and don’t mind paying a hefty salary for your rare skill.

 7. Make employee referrals Definition your first preference